nextflow-io/vscode-language-nextflow/src/welcomePage/welcome-vscode.md

 ## Language server

-The extension will automatically download a language server release based on the `nextflow.targetVersion` extension setting.
+The extension will automatically download a language server release based on the `nextflow.languageVersion` extension setting.

 Read the [Nextflow documentation](https://nextflow.io/docs/latest/vscode.html) for more information about the Nextflow language server.